darkreapyre/HaaS/README.md

     import horovod
     ```
 4. The `train.py` file **must** leverage Python `argparse()` functionality and must include the following mandatory parameters:
     - `--output-path`: This will automatically point to the "local" path where any model training checkpoints (i.e. if using `keras.callbacks.ModelCheckpoint()`) are stored.
-If Sagemaker is leveraged as the training platform, this path will automatically point to the SageMaker output path and will store the fully strained (or check-pointed model) to Amazon S3.
+If SageMaker is leveraged as the training platform, this path will automatically point to the SageMaker output path and will store the fully strained (or check-pointed model) to Amazon S3.
     - `--dataset-path`: If using SageMaker as the training platform, this will automatically point to the local copy of the training/validation datasets copied from S3 during training instance deployment.
 Alternatively, if either the Deep Learning AMI or Kubernetes are used as the training platform, this will point to the FSx mount point.
     - `--dataset`: This is the name of the training/validation dataset that is populated from the experiment configuration's list of supported datasets.
     - `--experiment-name`: This is the name of the experiment from the experiment configuration and is used to update the active run parameters of the experiment platform.